 Depending on how many products you're selling, where you're selling, how you're promoting, how consistently you create new products, how much they cost, and most importantly, the quality of your Canva templates, you can make anywhere from a few hundred to a few thousand dollars per month.

 Yep, you can!
 But just as a good practice, I prefer to use only free elements and free fonts in my templates.
 That way, even if a buyer doesn't have Canva pro, they're still able to use the templates with a free Canva account.
+If you use pro elements, the buyer will be able to use them, but they won't be able to download the design without upgrading to Canva Pro—creating additional cost on their end.

 Is it legal to sell Canva templates?